11 summer picnic/beach favorites + sandwich recipe

 I start my full-time, real person job in a couple of weeks, so I've been spending more and more time trying to live life to the fullest in the little ways: picnics in the sun with friends, beach days, napping outside...

-I've put together a list of my favorite summer picks for outdoor activities, along with an avocado-salmon salad recipe that's perfect for filling sandwiches to bring on these excursions — scroll to the very bottom of this post if you want to go right to that!
+I've put together a list of my favorite summer picks for outdoor activities, along with an avocado-salmon salad recipe that's perfect for filling sandwiches to bring on these excursions — click here to go straight to the recipe!

 11 summertime picnic/beach favorites

-I'm currently using MyChelle Dermaceuticals Sun Shield Clear Spray SPF 30 on my body, which is a zinc-based sunscreen that's paraben-free, vegan, and free of all artificial colors and fragrances. it's also reef safe, meaning that it doesn't contain oxybenzone, which causes coral bleaching and has toxic effects on young coral.
+I'm currently using MyChelle Dermaceuticals Sun Shield Clear Spray SPF 30 on my body, which is a zinc-based sunscreen that's paraben-free, vegan, and free of all artificial colors and fragrances.
+It's also reef safe (doesn't contain oxybenzone, which causes coral bleaching and has toxic effects on young coral).
 I like spray sunscreens because it's way easier to apply — an old habit from my competitive swimming days.

 2. coconut water or a hydrating snack